-Over 50 years of lead toxicity research, since the 1978 OSHA standard, has demonstrated that lead exposure at levels previously thought to be safe can result in an increased risk of adverse chronic health effects, especially if the exposure is maintained for many years, thereby resulting in a progressively larger cumulative dose (12-18).
-Levels as low as 5 $\mu$ g/dL and lower have been associated with adverse cardiovascular and neurologic health effects in adults (12-18).
+Over thirty years of lead toxicity research has demonstrated that lead exposure at levels previously thought to be safe can result in an increased risk of adverse chronic health effects, especially if the exposure is maintained for many years, thereby resulting in a progressively larger cumulative dose (6,7-9).
+The new CDC BLRV of $3.5~\mu g/dL$ is not a health-based standard or toxicity threshold but was adopted to be useful to prioritize communities that need additional primary prevention and determine if medical or environmental efforts are needed to promote health equity (10).

-Both the International Agency for Research on Cancer (IARC) and the National Toxicology Program have classified lead to be a probable human carcinogen (16,17), primarily based on findings for lung and stomach cancer, with brain and kidney cancer also being elevated in some studies.
-Other studies show that lead exposure increases blood pressure in adults (12, 14), making both mortality from stroke and heart disease outcomes of interest.
-High lead exposure is known to cause non-malignant kidney disease (18), but it is not known if lower levels contribute to this outcome.
+Both the International Agency for Research on Cancer (IARC) and the National Toxicology Program have classified lead to be a probable human carcinogen (11,12), primarily based on findings for lung and stomach cancer, with brain and kidney cancer also being elevated in some studies.
+Other studies show that lead exposure increases blood pressure in adults (6), making both mortality from stroke and heart disease outcomes of interest.
+High lead exposure is known to cause non-malignant kidney disease (13), but it is not known if lower levels contribute to this outcome.